FELLOWSHIP FREQUENTLY ASKED QUESTIONS (FAQ)

 I cannot come to Berlin for a job interview.
 Is it possible to have a Skype-interview?

 Absolutely!
 We do not expect you to travel for the interview – the majority of the talks, if not all, will be conducted via Skype.
-If you are in Berlin at the time of the interview, you are of course warmly welcome to come by – we would be happy to get to know you personally.
+If you are in Berlin at the time of the interview, you are of course very welcome to come by – we would be happy to get to know you personally.
 We will do our level best to match the interview times to your time zone.

 Who reviews the applications?